Smoked Pork Shoulder Fork Tender Every Time

 - 1 teaspoon garlic powder

 - Pull pork from brine, allow to rest for app.
 1-2 hours

-- Apply liberal amount of mustard, coating entire surface of meat
+- Apply a liberal amount of mustard, coating the entire surface of the meat

-- Apply liberal amount of rub, rubbing or patting it into the meat
+- Apply a liberal amount of rub, rubbing or patting it into the meat

 - Smoke at 225-250 for 6 hours

-meatthermometer, remove cooked meat at 193-195 degrees and allow to rest for 10-15 minutes before shredding.
+- Using a meat thermometer, remove cooked meat at 193-195 degrees and allow to rest for 10-15 minutes before shredding